- Home

 Edinburgh, Central Scotland

-On The Map: Edinburgh is located on the southern shore of the Firth of Forth.
-It is the capital city of Scotland.
-Situated in Scotland’s Central Belt, the city center is 2 ½ miles southwest of the shoreline of Leith and 26 miles inland, as the crow flies, from the east coast of Scotland and the North Sea at Dunbar.
-It is 332 miles north of London and 46 miles east of Glasgow.
+On The Map: Edinburgh is located on the southern shore of the Firth of Forth and is the capital of Scotland.
+Situated in Scotland’s Central Belt, the city center is 2 ½ miles southwest of the shoreline of Leith.
+Situated 332 miles north of London, and 46 miles east of Glasgow, Edinburgh is the bold heart of Scotland that invites exploration.

-Edinburgh is the bold heart of Scotland that invites exploration.
-From the ancient Edinburgh Castle, perched on a dormant volcanic plug, to narrow lanes, and royal Georgian neighborhoods, this city is enchanting.
+From ancient Edinburgh Castle, perched on a dormant volcanic plug, to narrow lanes and royal Georgian neighborhoods, this city is enchanting.
 Walk along the medieval walls.
 Expect surprising vistas and views of the sea.
 Discover quirky shops, whisky tasting, world-class restaurants, pub crawls, and friendly talk.
 Edinburgh is one joyous find after another.

-Greyfriars Bobby and Kirkyard, Edinburgh, Central Scotland
+Camera Obscura, Edinburgh, Central Scotland

 National Museum of Scotland, Edinburgh, Central Scotland

-On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of oldtown Edinburgh.
-A mere few minutes walk from the Royal Mile, Chembers Street links George IV Bridge & South Bridge
+On The Map: The National Museum of Scotland is located on Chambers Street, in the heart of Old Town Edinburgh.
+Just a few minutes from the Royal Mile, Chambers Street links George IV Bridge and South Bridge.

-The National Museum’s forte is artifacts from around the world.
-The recently opened more modern Museum of Scotland is a small miracle and dedicated to the story of Scotland and its people.
-They have separate identities, while sitting right next to each other.
-Very handy.
-Together, they are considered one of the finest collections in the world.
-The rarest antiquities in Scotland create a treasure trove for the senses and imagination.
-Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; Holy relics, one linked to St. Columba and Iona and the other to Robert the Bruce; A staff carried by St. Fillian in the 8th century, one of the finest examples of artistry present 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—all the stuff he needed to travel and dine in style!; Egyptian mummy cases, decorated with Egyptian symbols of death and resurrection; a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
+Some highlights include: Ivory chessmen made by invading Vikings in the 12th century; holy relics, one linked to St. Columba and Iona, and the other to Robert the Bruce; a staff carried by St. Fillian in the 8th century, one of the finest examples of artistry from 1,200 years ago; The Maiden, a 16th century guillotine; Bonnie Prince Charlie’s Canteen—everything he needed to travel and dine in style; Egyptian mummy cases, decorated with symbols of death and resurrection; and a 3,500-year-old Egyptian toy mouse with string that would have been pulled by a child.
 When it walks the tail wags!

 Arrive at

-One-Way Flight from Dublin to Edinburgh, Central Scotland
+One-way Flight from Dublin to Edinburgh, Central Scotland

 The flight time from Dublin to Edinburgh is just over an hour, making it by far the best option when travelling between Ireland & Scotland.
 Car ferries are simply too slow (and expensive), unless you have lots of vacation time to play with!
 There are multiple flights from Dublin to Edinburgh every day, and if booked a few months in advance, fares are very reasonably-priced.
-Our Ireland/Scotland vacation quotes do not include airfare, but we are happy to advise and assist you in finding the very best fare and schedule.

 Overnight Location